sayantan1989/ABAP_Intro/create_func_module.md

 ## Create a ABAP function module in ADT ( TCODE SE37 )

 All of the function modules in a function group can access the global data of the group.
 For this reason, you should place all function modules that use the same data in a single function group.
 For example, if you have a set of function modules that all use the same internal table, you could place them in a function group containing the table definition in its global data.
+When a function module is loaded, also the whole Function group gets loaded.

 ### Pre requisites :